ucb-cyarp/vitis/src/docs/generator.md

 ## Multithreaded

-Entry Point: Design::emitMultiThreadedC
+Entry Point: MultiThreadGenerator::emitMultiThreadedC

 1. Set Partition of I/O Masters:

    Set to IO_PARTITION_NUM

-2. Propogate Partition from Subsystems:
+2. Propagate Partition from Subsystems:

    Propagate the partition number from subsystems to their child nodes.
 This is because, on import, only the subsystems contain the partition numbers.
-However, each node needs to have its parititiion explicitally set.
+However, each node needs to have its partition explicitly set.
 This is done in Design::propagatePartitionsFromSubsystemsToChildren()

 3. Pruning (**Optimization Pass**):

    The graph is pruned of unused paths and nodes.
 The visualization node is currently unimplemented and is included in list of nodes to prune.
+   Provided by DesignPasses::prune

 4. Unconnected Node and Terminator Disconnect:

    Disconnect any remaining nodes from the unconnected and terminator MasterNodes.
-Since this occurs after the prune stage, all of the nodes in the design are used.
+Since this occurs after the prune stage, all the nodes in the design are used.
 However, some of their output ports may not be used.
-Disconnecting the arcs avoids unnecessary inter-partition FIFO inference for
+Disconnecting the arcs avoids unnecessary inter-partition FIFO inference.

-5. EnabledSubSystem Contect Expansion (**Optimization Pass**):
+5. EnabledSubSystem Context Expansion (**Optimization Pass**):

-   Expand enabled subsystems contexts to include combinational nodes at the subsystem boundaries. provided by Design::expandEnabledSubsystemContexts
+   Expand enabled subsystems contexts to include combinational nodes at the subsystem boundaries.
+   Provided by ContextPasses::expandEnabledSubsystemContexts

 6. Discover and Mark Contexts:
    Provided by Design::discoverAndMarkContexts.
 This discovers nodes within contexts (ie. within enabled subsystems or within mux mutually exclusive paths).
 Part of this pass can be viewed as an **optimization pass** because the mutually exclusive contexts for Muxes are made as large as possible (operation conducted by Mux::discoverAndMarkMuxContextsAtLevel.
-Because contexts can be nested, Design::discoverAndMarkContexts calls EnabledSubSystem::discoverAndMarkContexts to perform context discovery in nested contexts
+Because contexts can be nested, ContextPasses::discoverAndMarkContexts calls EnabledSubSystem::discoverAndMarkContexts to perform context discovery in nested contexts

 7. Encapsulate Contexts: